iotaledger/integration-services/api/usage-ssi-bridge.md

 Below we provide examples on how the Bridge could be used in the context of ecommerce ecosystems, in particular: 1) secure goods distribution 2) secure sales.

 ## Ecommerce example scenarios: secure goods distribution
-### 1. Delivery company identity and scanners verification ###
+### 1. Delivery organization identity and scanners verification ###

 __Problem__: Protection of Delivery: avoid goods being handled by unauthorised carriers; avoid threats and frauds in the distribution chain

 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
-* An authorised employee of a delivery company registers an _organization_ decentralized identity for its company using the Ecommerce-SSI Bridge
+* An authorised employee of a delivery organization registers an _organization_ decentralized identity for its organization using the Ecommerce-SSI Bridge
-* An e-commerce operator verifies the delivery company identity and use the Bridge to issue a credential for the company to deliver on its behalf
+* An e-commerce operator verifies the delivery organization identity and use the Bridge to issue a credential for the organization to deliver on its behalf
-* The authorised employee of the verified delivery company registers decentralized identities for the scanners (i.e. android scanners) used by the company couriers
+* The authorised employee of the verified delivery organization registers decentralized identities for the scanners (i.e. android scanners) used by the organization couriers
 * The authorised employee use the Ecommerce-Bridge to issue authorisation credentials for handling delivery to each courier device (with the credential stored locally into the device)
 * When a courier hands over the delivery the scanner uses the Ecommerce-SSI Bridge to present its credential to the e-commerce operator
 * The e-commerce operator uses the Ecommerce-SSI Bridge to verify that the parcel was handled by the authorised courier and not diverted in transit
-* (optionally) The user acquires the courier scanner credentials (in the form of a QR code) and use the Ecommerce-SSI Bridge to verify that the device belogns to a delivery company authorised by her e-commerce site
+* (optionally) The user acquires the courier scanner credentials (in the form of a QR code) and use the Ecommerce-SSI Bridge to verify that the device belogns to a delivery organization authorised by her e-commerce site

 ### 2. Customer identity and delivery verification ###